“We’re all just one bad decision away from being our next patient.”

 The clicks and quiet hum of the printer are a precise sound my ears had become extremely familiar with.
 The exact millisecond the printer rollers start to hum as they spin, my heart clenches in my chest, what little air remains in my lungs expires and my heart rate jumps from 60 to 120 BPM in less than 10 seconds. *BEEP!* The tones drop and the melodic female voice comes over the intercom “Rescue 1, Engine 1, Battalion 1 …” I gasp for air, hold my breath for a second then utter a quiet affirmation under my breath: “You got this”, as I grab the paper off the printer, walk out the bay doors and jump into the ambulance.

-Our call was downgraded en route, we went from a possible drug overdose to behavioral call in a matter of minutes.
+Our call was downgraded en route, we went from a possible drug overdose to a behavioral call in a matter of minutes.

 The guys start in on their sarcastic banter on the possible nature of our call picking up “the crazy bitch.”
 They look at me the probie with a smirk and say “Hey Wilson, this call is all yours, have fun!”